 One of the largest claims against a North Jutland company ever threatens the finances of the scrapyard Modern American Recycling Services, Europe (M.A.R.S.).
-After a violent accident in the Port of Frederikshavn, a claim of DKK 313 million has been raised against the American-owned company.
+After a violent accident in the Port of Frederikshavn, a claim of 313 million DKK has been raised against the American-owned company.
 This is reported by Nordjyske.

 - The management does not agree with the calculated amount, says a note in the accounts.